david-caro/musings/content/posts/2022-09-17-proc-directory-and-network-connections.md

 # How to figure all that out then?

+Given that:
+* we don't care about that specific packet, just any "user" that has a namespace in which a process is contacting those services
+* the process file owner is the same as the user we care about

 {{< highlight pseudocode >}}
 for every pid in `/proc`, do
-    if it's namespace has not been visited: check the `net/*` directories for the services we are interested in if any matches:
+    check the `net/*` directories for the services we are interested in if any matches:
-            add user owner of the namespace file and the namespace service counts to the stats add namespace to visited list
+        add user owner of the process and the namespace service counts to the stats
-    if it has been visited:
-        do nothing
 {{< /highlight >}}

-This is because:
-* we don't care about that specific packet, just any "user" that has a namespace in which a process is contacting those services
-* the namespace file owner is the same as the user we care about

 # How could you find out the specific process that sent the package?